veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The application supports multiple tenants, each representing a different workplace or department.

-To grant users acccess to the application and set their roles, use Veracity Access Hub.
-The tenant admininstrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups, or added automatically.
+To grant users access to the application and set their roles, use Veracity Access Hub.
+The tenant administrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups or added automatically.
 See the [Veracity Access Hub documentation](https://developer.veracity.com/docs/section/customerservices/accesshub) for more details.

 Also, you can use the following endpoints to manage tenants and their associated applications.

 ##### To check if the user has access to the application

-To check if the user has access to the application through one or more tenants, call the following endpoint with a GET method:
+To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-Depending on the response, the user will see different pages when trying to access the application.
+Depending on the response, the user will see different pages when accessing the application.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
 * If the response contains one tenant, the user will be redirected to the application using this tenant
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.